-Article Info ABSTRACT Received 15/01/2016 During routine dissection, of the right upper limb of a 70 year old donated embalmed male cadaver in Revised 27/02/2016 the Department of Anatomy, K.J.
-Somaiya Medical College, Sion, Mumbai, India, I observed an Accepted 12/03/2016 additional slip of flexor carpi ulnaris associated with anomalous high division of dorsal branch of , r ulnar nerve.
-The additional belly originated from the lower part of the flexor carpi ulnaris muscle and Key words: Flexor after crossing the ulnar nerve & vessels and median nerve, it merged with the flexor retinaculum.
-The Carpi Ulnaris, Ulnar ulnar nerve divided into its terminal branches in the upper part of the forearm.
-However, the Nerve, Ulnar Artery, distribution of the terminal branches of ulnar nerve was normal in palm.
-The arterial pattern in the Median Nerve, High forearm was normal.
+During routine dissection, of the right upper limb of 70 year old donated embalmed male cadaver in the Department of Anatomy, K.J.
+Somaiya Medical College, Sion, Mumbai, India, an additional muscle slip of flexor carpi ulnaris associated with anomalous high division of dorsal branch of ulnar nerve was observed.
+The additional belly originated from the lower part of the flexor carpi ulnaris muscle and crossed median nerve as well as ulnar nerve and vessels and.
+The additional belly merged with the flexor retinaculum.
+The ulnar nerve divided into the terminal branches in the upper part of the forearm.
+However, the distribution of the terminal branches of ulnar nerve was normal in palm.
+The arterial pattern in the forearm was normal.
 The variations were unilateral and the left upper limb was normal.
-The Division of Dorsal photographs of the additional muscle slip of flexor carpi ulnaris associated with anomalous high Branch of Ulnar division of dorsal branch of ulnar nerve were taken for proper documentation.
-Conclusion: The Nerve, Entrapment, awareness of additional muscle slip of flexor carpi ulnaris associated with anomalous high division of Orthopaedicians, dorsal branch of ulnar nerve is clinically important for surgeons dealing with entrapment or Fractures of Radius compressive neuropathies, orthopaedicians operating on the fractures of radius or ulna or both and or Ulna, Anaesthetist, anaesthetist performing pain management therapies on the upper limb.
-A lack of knowledge of such Pain Management type of variations with different patterns might complicate surgical repair and may cause ineffective Therapy. nerve blockade.
+The photographs of the additional muscle slip of flexor carpi ulnaris associated with anomalous high division of dorsal branch of ulnar nerve were taken for proper documentation.
+The awareness of additional muscle slip of flexor carpi ulnaris associated with anomalous high division of dorsal branch of ulnar nerve is clinically important for surgeons dealing with entrapment or compressive neuropathies, orthopaedicians operating on the fractures of radius or ulna or both and anaesthetist performing pain management therapies on the upper limb.
+These variations are compared with the earlier data & it is concluded that variations in branching pattern of nerves are a rule rather than exception.
+A lack of knowledge of such type of variations with different patterns might complicate surgical repair and may cause ineffective nerve blockade.